sunpy/sunpy/doc/source/sunpy/guide/installation/win.rst

 --------

-There are many ways to get the necessary environment up and running for SunPy on Windows, and we describe the recommended method and an alternate method below.
+There are many ways to get the necessary environment up and running for SunPy on Windows, and we describe three methods below.

 Python(x,y)
 ^^^^^^^^^^^